Best Time to Surf in Waikīkī: Hawaii Surf 101

 The only downside?
 Summer’s not a secret.
 The beach is busy, the lineups can get crowded, and parking can feel like a competitive sport.
 But if you’re chill, patient, and maybe paddle out early, you’ll still score waves—and probably make a few friends along the way.

-Shoulder Seasons: April & October
+Shoulder Seasons For Surfing in Waikiki: April & October

 You want sneaky good?
 You want uncrowded perfection?